OOPSpam/blog/_posts/2022-11-30-spam-protection-for-wsform.md

 ## Final thoughts

 All websites eventually get hit by spammers.
 As a website grows and gets more traffic, it attracts more serious spammers with advanced bots.
-The captcha solutions will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam, and sophisticated bots.
+The CAPTCHA solutions will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam, and sophisticated bots.
 I hope this article helps you find a solution to your spam problem.

 That is all!
 Go on and create your forms.